chapel-lang/chapel-blog/README.md

 becoming stale, which requires effort from readers to get it running.

 <details>
-<summary>Here's a more realistic list of front matter properties.</summary>
+<summary>Here's a more detailed example of front matter properties.</summary>

 ```
 // Advent of Code 2022: Twelve Days of Chapel